HEAPLab/TAFFO/AnnotationSyntax.md

 ### *backtracking*

 ```
+backtracking(<int>)
+backtracking(<bool>)
 backtracking
-backtracking(<bool>)
 ```

 The `backtracking` attribute, specifies if Initialization should schedule for conversion the values indirectly used by this variable, in addition to the values which use it.
+The integer parameter to the attribute specifies the maximum recursive depth of the backtracking traversal -- in other words, the maximum DFG node distance between two instructions affected by it.
+Specifying the literal `0` disables backtracking.

+The `backtracking(<bool>)` syntax allows to enable unlimited-depth backtracking by specifying the parameter `true`. `backtracking(false)` and `backtracking(0)` are synonyms.

-This behavior can be explicitly enabled or disabled using the `backtracking(<bool>)` syntax, or it can be enabled through the `backtracking` syntax, which is equivalent to writing `backtracking(yes)`.
+The `backtracking` syntax is equivalent to writing `backtracking(yes)`.

 ## Data Type Patterns